Energy bill support cut for businesses as minister insists spending ‘unsustainable’

 He added: “It is not for the government to habitually pay the bills of businesses any more than it is to tell businesses how to turn a profit.”

-Under the new support, non-domestic energy users will be given a discount of up to £6.97 per megawatt hour (MWh) of gas and £19.61 per MWh of electricity.
+Under the new support, non-domestic energy users, including schools and hospitals, will be given a discount of up to £6.97 per megawatt hour (MWh) of gas and £19.61 per MWh of electricity.

 Companies paying less than £107 per MWh for their gas and £302 per MWh for their electricity will not get support.
 There will be a special discount for some companies that use a lot of energy.

-Chancellor Jeremy Hunt last week told business leaders that extending the current scheme would cost “tens of billions of pounds” and reiterated it was always limited to run for six months.

-Mr Cartlidge said the government was moving partly in response to sharp falls in wholesale energy prices, driven by unseasonably warm weather which has reduced the amount of gas that households and businesses need to use for heating and allowed European gas reserves to hold up well.
+Chancellor Jeremy Hunt said the government was moving partly in response to sharp falls in wholesale energy prices – though he said he had written to Ofgem, the energy regulator, over concerns that energy providers were not passing on the savings to firms.

-Several industries had warned that cutting support could push businesses over the edge.
+Industry figures said the government risked tipping firms over the edge if energy prices were to rise again.

+Gareth Stace, director general of UK Steel, welcomed the announcement of more support but said it might still not be enough.

+“There will be concerns that the newly announced support falls short of that of competitor countries, including Germany,” Mr Stace said, adding: “The government is betting on a calm and stable 2023 energy market, in a climate of unstable global markets, with the scheme no longer protecting against extremely volatile prices.”

-Last week, a hospitality sector body warned that around half of pubs and restaraunts were cutting opening hours in order to save money.
+Last week, a hospitality sector body warned that around half of pubs and restaraunts were cutting opening hours in order to save money despite the current support scheme.

 Representatives of the manufacturing industry warned that high energy costs would cause them to cut production this year.

 Stephen Phipson, chief executive of Make UK, said the energy support scheme had so far been "just a sticking plaster" and warned "making it less generous will make the situation worse for many companies".

-Households had already been told their bills will be capped until April 2024, albeit at a higher rate of £3,000 annually, up from the current £2,500, while firms have been kept waiting to hear what will be available to them.

 Join our commenting forum